liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-outline.md

 Candidate targets:

 - optional recording policy for pressure-only acoustic runs;
-- optional forward-wavefield accumulation controls;
+- completed: opt-in acoustic forward-wavefield accumulation control;
+  see `07-acoustic-forward-wavefield-policy.md`;
 - avoid computing unused receiver components only behind an explicit option.

 Risk:

 - this touches public output dictionaries and FWI assumptions.
 It must be opt-in or maintain the default output exactly.
+- acoustic FWI uses `forward_wavefield_p` for GradProcessor illumination preconditioning; skipped forward wavefields must not be enabled when `forw_illumination=True`.

 Required validation: